 What Is Wage Garnishment?

-While I wage garnishment should be avoided at all costs, federal and California law affords you some protections.
+While wage garnishment should be avoided at all costs, California law affords you some protections.
 You cannot be fired by your employer the first time your wages are garnished.
 No more than 25% of your wages, after taxes, can be garnished either.

 Having your wages garnished can be devastating, especially if it is unexpected.
 Almost instantly, the money that one relies on to survive is greatly diminished.
 This can come as a significant blow to those that live paycheck-to-paycheck.